EvictionLab/eviction-lab-website/content/eviction-tracking/pittsburgh-pa.md

-{{% report_chart id="race" data="/uploads/pittsburgh_linechart.csv" %}}
+{{% report_chart id="race" data="/uploads/pittsburgh_linechart.csv" imputedNoteNumber="2" %}}

+# The demographics of eviction filings

-# Eviction filings by neighborhood demographics
+**Eviction filings by neighborhood race/ethnicity**

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, or Other/None.

-When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings over the last six months and average filings in 2016–2019.<sup>1</sup>
+When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020-2022 and average filings in 2012–2019.<sup>1</sup>

-1. Eviction filing data were collected by [Legal Services Corporation](https://www.lsc.gov/).
-Historical averages cover the years 2016-2019.
-Additional data were provided by [Lancaster Stands Up](https://lancasterstandsup.org/) and the [CMU CREATE Lab](https://docs.google.com/presentation/d/1Dtzm3l7ylTzU9Aj9H94EWBfxb79o8CRWb5t8-vVY9kU/edit#slide=id.p).
+1. Eviction filing data for Allegheny county were collected by the [CMU CREATE Lab](http://evict-response.earthtime.org/).
+Historical averages cover 2012-2019.
+2. Statistics rely on imputation of race/ethnicity and gender based on defendant names and addresses.
+A complete description of this process can be found in the [ETS methods page](https://evictionlab.org/eviction-tracking/methods/).

 {{%/ report_chart %}}